 To dislodge mealybugs and spider mites, cover the money tree's pot and growing medium with a waterproof bag, take the plant outside and hose it down with a strong jet of water.
 Make sure you hit the backs of the leaves where they gather.
 If the weather's not cooperating, spray them off in the shower.

-Manage small mealybug and scale populations by dabbing each insect with a cotton swab dipped in rubbing alcohol to dissolve its protective covering.
+Manage small mealybug and scale populations by dabbing each insect with a cotton swab dipped in rubbing alcohol.
+This dissolves its protective covering.

 Prune off leaves heavily infested with scale insects and dispose of them in sealed plastic bags.
-To avoid spreading disease, disinfect your pruning tools by wiping them with a cloth soaked in rubbing alcohol between cuts.
+To avoid spreading disease, disinfect your pruning tool by wiping the blades with a cloth soaked in rubbing alcohol between cuts.